-In April 1933, Bonhoeffer raised his opposition to the persecution of Jews, and argued that the Church had a responsibility to act against this kind of policy.
-Bonhoeffer sought to organise the Protestant Church to firmly reject Nazi ideology from infiltrating the church.
+In April 1933, Bonhoeffer raised opposition to the persecution of Jews and argued that the Church had a responsibility to act against this kind of policy.
+Bonhoeffer sought to organise the Protestant Church to reject Nazi ideology from infiltrating the church.
 This led to a breakaway church – The Confessing Church which Bonhoeffer helped form with Martin Niemoller.
-The Confessing church sought to stand in opposition to the Nazi supported, German Christian movement.
+The Confessing Church sought to stand in contrast to the Nazi-supported, German Christian movement.

-However, in practise, it was difficult to agree on bold initiatives to oppose the Nazification of society and the church.
-Bonhoeffer felt disillusioned by the weakness of the church and opposition, and in the autumn of 1933, he took a two year appointment to a German speaking Protestant church in London.
+However, in practice, it was difficult to agree on bold initiatives to oppose the Nazification of society and the church.
+Bonhoeffer felt disillusioned by the weakness of the church and opposition, and in the autumn of 1933, he took a two-year appointment to a German-speaking Protestant church in London.

 As the Nazi control of the country intensified, in 1937, the Confessing Church seminary was closed down by Himmler.
 Over the next two years, Bonhoeffer travelled throughout Eastern Germany, conducting seminaries in private to sympathetic students.

 During this period, Bonhoeffer wrote extensively on subjects of theological interest.
 This included ‘The Cost of Discipleship‘ a study on the Sermon on the Mount and argued for greater spiritual discipline and practise to achieve ‘the costly grace’.